opencog/opencog/opencog/eva/README.md

 Status
 ------
-This is version 0.1.0 of the project.
+This is version 0.3.0 of the project.
 A few basics kind-of work.
-There's still a mish-mash of code.
+There's still a mish-mash of unstarted cool ideas.

 The `notes` directory contains a copy of the original owyl code, (in `general_behavior.py`, for line-by-line reference), as well